Ted Robbins: Career

-In 2020 Robbins appeared on the rebooted version of Crackerjack! as one of the "Crackerjack Players.
+In 2020, Robbins appeared on the rebooted version of Crackerjack! as one of the "Crackerjack Players".

 Personal life

-Robbins is a supporter of Rossendale RUFC, where his son, Jack, plays as a prop.
+Robbins is a supporter of Rossendale RUFC, where his son, Jack, played as a prop.
+He is also a supporter of Wrexham AFC as was his father.

 Robbins is also the President of Bleakholt Animal Sanctuary in Edenfield, Lancashire.

 Robbins is the brother of actresses Kate and Amy Robbins and a first cousin once removed of Paul McCartney.
 His grandfather, also named Ted, served as secretary of the Football Association of Wales between 1909 and 1946.

-Robbins has performed in panto at the Charter Theatre, Preston and in 2014 he performed Cinderella at the Stockport Plaza, returning to play Widow Twanky in Aladdin in 2017.
+Robbins has performed in panto at the Charter Theatre, Preston and in 2014 he performed Cinderella at the Plaza Cinema in Stockport, returning to play Widow Twanky in Aladdin in 2017.
 He also performed in Cinderella at the Liverpool Empire in 2008.

-On 31 January 2015, Robbins suffered a heart attack and collapsed on stage, clutching his chest, during his solo sketch at the opening night of the Phoenix Nights Live tour at the Manchester Arena.
-His health has improved since then and he has lost two stone.
+On 31 January 2015, Robbins suffered a cardiac arrest and collapsed on stage, clutching his chest, during his solo sketch at the opening night of the Phoenix Nights Live tour at the Manchester Arena.
+His health has improved since then, with the actor losing seven stone (44kg).